 Even if you and your soon-to-be ex-spouse see eye-to-eye on conservatorship, visitation schedules may be a different matter.
 Divorcing couples often battle over which days of the week the children spend with each parent.

 Holidays, birthdays and other special days may also be sticking points.

 While you and your husband or wife may have some common sticking points, your divorce proceedings may also uncover additional ones.
-Nevertheless, while it is a good idea to approach all topic with an open mind, it is not uncommon to plan for potential conflict when tackling sensitive topics like property division and child custody.
+Nevertheless, while it is a good idea to approach all topics with an open mind, it is not uncommon to plan for potential conflict when tackling sensitive topics like property division and child custody.